 - 1. Uniforms must be neat and clean at all times or student will not be permitted into the clinical site. - 2.
 A white undershirt is not mandatory but may be required in the case that cleavage or chest hair is exposed.
 Only plain white shirts will be allowed under uniform tops. - 3.
 Shoes and laces must be clean and in good repair.
 Footwear must include white, black, or gray clinical or sport shoes and low cut.
 Open-back shoes are not allowed. - 4.
-White or black socks must be worn with scrub pants.
+White or black socks must be worn with pants.
 Jogger scrub pants are not allowed. - 5.
 Hair must be off the collar and away from the face.
 Only a neat, appropriate hairstyle is allowed.
 No ornaments, unnatural or fluorescent coloring is allowed. - 6.
-Black, white, or gray head cap used for nurses or religious head covering is acceptable. - 7.
-Men must be clean shaven or facial hair must be closely cropped. - 8.
+Black, white, or gray head cap used for nurses or religious head covering is acceptable.

+- 7. Men must be clean shaven or facial hair must be closely cropped. - 8.
 Conservative use of make-up is allowed. - 9.
 No perfume or body cologne will be permitted in clinical setting. - 10.
-Attention to oral and personal hygiene is expected in the lab/clinical settings. - 11.
+No smoking is permitted while in uniform. - 11.
+Attention to oral and personal hygiene is expected in the lab/clinical settings. - 12.
 Students are urged not to wear rings in the clinical area.
-Wedding and engagement rings may be worn. - 12.
-One pair of small, inconspicuous posts may be worn as earrings. - 13.
+Wedding and engagement rings may be worn. - 13.
+One pair of small, inconspicuous posts may be worn as earrings. - 14.
 Fingernails must be short and clean.
 Clear nail polish may be worn.
-No artificial nails allowed. - 14.
-Chains, necklaces, bracelets or body piercing ornaments (including tongue, lip and nose studs) are not to be worn with the exception of a medic alert bracelet.

-- 15. Well maintained, natural looking eyelash extensions up to 1 cm are allowed. - 16.
+No artificial nails allowed. - 15.
+Chains, necklaces, bracelets or body piercing ornaments (including tongue and nose studs) are not to be worn with the exception of a medic alert bracelet. - 16.
+Well maintained, natural looking eyelash extensions up to 1 cm are allowed. - 17.
 Tattoos must be completely covered.
-Tattoo sleeve coverings must be white. - 17.
-The student ID Badge and agency required badges will be worn when in the clinical facility and removed when the student is not in a student nurse role.
+Tattoo sleeve coverings must be white. - 18.
+The student ID Badge and agency required badges will be worn when in the clinical facility. - 19.
+Nursing uniform: - a.
+The required clinical uniform attire will include the PRCN scrub top with college emblem on left sleeve and gray scrub pants.
+(Refer to syllabus for changes in specialty courses, e.g., the attire for the psychiatric/mental health segment will differ.)
+(Adopted as new policy on February 8, 2021.) - b.
+The uniform including covered shoes is to be worn when picking up client assignments. - c.
+Name badge.